 |

-Research Fellow & Lab Manager, Chinese Academy of Sciences, Institute of Psychology (June 2025-Present)
+Research Fellow, Chinese Academy of Sciences, Institute of Psychology (June 2025-Present)

 Working with Dr. Hang Xu and Dr. Weiwen Wang on projects exploring the neurobiological and psychological impacts of early adversity, including a neuroimaging study and an investigation into protective traits linked to preserved executive function.
 Leading multi-method studies on childhood adversity, resilience, and intervention mechanisms across large-scale datasets, clinical adolescent cohorts, and juvenile intervention trials.